Our Story

 In 2021, the Red Logan Dental Clinic reached a new milestone with the hiring of Dr. Bradley as its first staff dentist.
 She brought with her both clinical expertise and a strong commitment to public health.
 Dr. Bradley earned her Doctor of Medicine in Dentistry (DMD) from Tufts University School of Dental Medicine in 2020, followed by a Master of Public Health (MPH) from Tufts University School of Public Health in 2022.

-As Dental Clinic Manager, Dr. Bradley leads the next chapter of the clinic’s work—building on decades of volunteer-led care while helping to expand services, improve continuity, and strengthen the clinic’s ability to meet the growing dental needs of the Upper Valley community.
+As Dental Clinic Director, Dr. Bradley leads the next chapter of the clinic’s work!
+She mentors Dental Externs while leading a dedicated group of staff and volunteers to expand services, improve continuity, and strengthen the clinic’s ability to meet the growing dental needs of the Upper Valley community.

 2023